Please note new course completion date:

 Courses average 45m to 1.5 hours in length.

-If you have additional questions and/or concerns about the mandatory ADEI Program, you may contact Department of Inclusion and Workforce Diversity at email@example.com.
+If you have additional questions and/or concerns about the mandatory ADEI Program, you may contact Department of Inclusion and Belonging at email@example.com.

 This program will be delivered online through CULearn.
 All staff members will be pre-enrolled into the courses.
 Staff members will receive an email from CULearn once they have been enrolled into the courses with a link to the course(s).
 The course is launched in CULearn which connects into eCornell/Canvas.